 To finish, use a hooded-dryer or steamer – as these methods utilize heat, which keeps the cuticle open, allowing more hydration to feed into the hair.
 But the key here is to slow down the drying process as much as possible – the longer your hair is wet, the longer it has the opportunity to absorb more moisture, which in turn, lets your wash and go last longer.

-The best DevaCurl products for low porosity hair are ones that provide rich moisture!
+The best low porosity hair products are ones that provide rich moisture!

 Jessica recommends: No-Poo Original, One Condition Original, No-Poo Decadence, One Condition Decadence, Heaven In Hair, SuperCream, Styling Cream, Curl Maker, B-Leave In, Beautiful Mess, Arc Angel, and Melt into Moisture.
 Build-up Buster will help reduce product build-up as well.

-The Basics of Caring for Normal Porosity Curly Hair
+The Basics of Caring for Normal Porosity Hair